nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 06 - Basic File Attributes.markdown

 ##

 06.	(i).
-By executing the command-line:
+By executing the command line:

 	`chmod u+rwx,o-rwx foo`

 	(ii).
-By executing the command-line:
+By executing the command line:

 	`chmod 740 foo`